mrdoob/three.js/threejs/lessons/threejs-lights.md

 three.js renders the scene so you should always try to use as few as possible to achieve your goals.

-Next up let's go over [how to render shadows](threejs-shadows.html).
+Next up let's go over [dealing with cameras](threejs-cameras.html).

 <canvas id="c"></canvas>
 <script src="../resources/threejs/r94/three.min.js"></script>